Skip to main content

 Universities

-The oldest university in Sweden and Scandinavia, Uppsala University, was founded in 1477 with faculties for philosophy, law and theology for those who did not want or could not afford to study at universities abroad.
+The oldest university in Sweden and the Nordic countries, Uppsala University, was founded in 1477 with faculties for philosophy, law and theology for those who did not want or could not afford to study at universities abroad.
 In the 17th century university education expanded to natural sciences as well as education for public officials.
 Natural sciences expanded further during the 18th century.

 The Higher Education Ordinance (Högskoleförordningen SFS 1993:100)